MerginMaps/media-sync/docs/quick_start.md

   -e REFERENCE__DRIVER_PATH_FIELD=external_url \
   mergin-media-sync python3 media_sync_daemon.py
 ```
-and you should see photos copied from your Mergin project to the bucket:
+and you should see photos copied from your Mergin Maps project to the bucket:

 ![bucket](images/bucket.png)